wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

 Introduction
 ============

-* Armin Rigo
+* Armin Rigo, PyPy dev, CPython dev

-* PyPy dev, CPython dev
+* Co-author: Remi Meier, ETHZ

 * This talk applies to Python or any similar language